zig-republic/zig-republic/dagobah-charter.rst

 Treat your officers with respect.
 They put in many hours of effort each week to keep Dagobah operating smoothly.
 Keep it PG-13 in #dagobah_chat.
-Don't make us being the @👑Swamp King👑 into this...
+Don't make us bring the @👑Swamp King👑 into this...

 .. image:: bigsuejackson.gif